josolnik/compfin_app/README.md

 # CompFin app repo

-This is a collection of three data tools for you to explore computational modeling in finance:
+This is a collection of three data tools to explore computational modeling in finance:

 - **Price Simulator** (Simulating asset prices with the Monte Carlo method)
 - **Risk Estimator** (Evaluating portfolio risk with the VaR metric)